PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 for the next Goal continuation.
 Work continues through coherent commits and pushes without opening a pull request.

-The latest implementation unit moves StridedSlice/Concat NHWC fan-in recovery into the TensorFlow-free indexed `passes/stridedslice_concat_layout.py` owner.
-Its former 280-line full-map, unbounded fixed-point helper is now a thin dispatcher at both unchanged production positions.
+The latest implementation unit moves Split/mixed-Concat NHWC fan-in recovery into the TensorFlow-free indexed `passes/split_mixed_concat_layout.py` owner.
+Its former 432-line full-map, unbounded fixed-point helper is now a thin compatibility dispatcher at all three unchanged source positions.
 The owner resolves an immutable whole-group plan, re-resolves the complete contract before apply, and maintains one differential `ModelIRGraphIndex` plus the Session `LayoutState` through every rewrite.

 The audited fast-precanonicalize orchestrator remains 294 lines, down from 482 lines at Goal resumption, 1,025 lines at the beginning of the previous continuation, and 1,608 lines before the broader extraction.

+### Split/mixed-Concat continuation — 2026-07-16

+The extracted owner starts from graph-ordered channel-axis Concat candidates instead of rebuilding complete producer and consumer maps.
+Every Concat input must be classified as either a private typed NHWC-to-NCHW adapter or a direct output of a channel-axis Split.
+At least one Split root is mandatory.
+The resolver proves rank-four static and dynamic views, dtype, per-tensor quantization, explicit or unknown layout, producer uniqueness, graph order, exact consumer ownership, typed INT32/INT64 permutation and Split-axis constants, the derived NHWC Concat result, and the private terminal boundary before a plan exists.

+All outputs of each accepted Split are classified together.
+An output may feed the target Concat directly or feed one or more private NCHW-to-NHWC adapters;
+any unrelated or public consumer rejects the complete group.
+Adapter aliases are rewired to the converted Split output only after revalidation.
+Shared Split-axis constants receive one deterministic dtype-preserving clone, while an axis with exactly one owned consumer slot changes in place.
+Produced, variable, public, malformed, or per-axis-quantized constants and tensors are not rewritten.

+The immutable plan records all axis ownership, new Split-input adapters, converted output metadata, direct-input adapter removals, alias rewrites, Concat axis/output changes, the terminal NCHW compatibility adapter, and full tensor/operator and graph-boundary contracts.
+The same Concat is resolved again immediately before mutation.
+Candidate-only operation and an explicit rewrite limit use the production entry point; inserted and removed operators update one differential graph index.
+Converted tensors are recorded in both TensorIR and Session `LayoutState`, and success-only pruning preserves the legacy zero-match side effect.

+Before extraction, seven short Tier 0-4 models containing both ONNX Split and Concat were converted sequentially under an instrumented helper:
+`alike_t_opset11_192x320`, `yolov9_n_wholebody_with_wheelchair_post`,
+`sgscsh`, `best`, `mobileformer`, `parseq-tiny`, and `LINEA`.
+The mixed helper remained zero-match in every runtime invocation.
+The immediately following input-chain helper remained active where expected, including three first-sweep groups in `yolov9` and two later-sweep groups in `sgscsh`; extraction therefore did not absorb or pre-empt that separate family.

+Sixteen dedicated tests cover the active mixed and all-Split forms, dynamic signatures, negative axes, shared-axis cloning, explicit layouts, public boundaries, fan-out, per-axis quantization, produced and duplicate producers, stale-plan rejection, candidate limits, idempotence, GraphIndex/LayoutState integrity, the compatibility dispatcher, and repeated production sweeps.
+The new owner, adjacent Split/Concat owners, boundary-input checks, complete architecture suite, and TensorFlow import blocker pass together with `524 passed in 51.68s`.
+Scoped Ruff, syntax compilation, and `git diff --check` pass.

+Two post-extraction `-cotof` checks ran sequentially. `yolov9` remains a pass with maximum absolute error `3.0517578125e-05`; `sgscsh` remains a pass with maximum absolute error `2.5331974029541016e-07`.
+Both exactly reproduce the managed quick-profile accuracy values and remain well below `1e-1`.
+No TensorFlow import, new dependency, parallel inference, SWAP, timeout, or Tier corpus run was introduced.
+Temporary characterization and conversion outputs were removed.

 ## Continuation snapshot — 2026-07-16